Typeclasses

 Builtin Typeclasses

-Haskell ships with enough useful typeclasses that casual Haskell developers may find that they rarely need to write their own.
+Second, Haskell ships with a good number of the useful typeclasses already written.
 The work of abstraction has been done by our forebears.
 Here is a subset of the builtin typeclasses that we may target in our polymorphic functions:

 When we define our own types, we may wish to make them members of these builtin typeclasses so that we can pass values of our type to routines like sort from the standard library.
 We do this by declaring our custom type to be an instance of the typeclass and defining the required functions, as is done here to make Direction an instance of Show: